OskiLMAO/Wii-U-Firmware-Archive/README.md

 **3. Installing and Booting the firmware.**
 Insert the SD card into your Wii U.
 Turn on your Wii U and navigate to Backup and Restore.
 Choose Delete redNAND scfm.img.
-Go back and enter "Patch (sd) and boot redNAND" (one press with the power button).
+Go back and enter `Patch (sd) and boot redNAND` (one press with the power button).
 Now wait for the Power LED to stop Flashing.
 Your Wii U gamepad might turn on while it installs the titles.
 After the Wii U installs all titles (you can tell by the power LED not blinking), force power off your Wii U and power it back on.
 When youll boot redNAND again, you will be in Setup.